tendermint/tendermint/docs/tools/debugging/proposer-based-timestamps-runbook.md

 * `tendermint_consensus_proposal_timestamp_difference_sum`.
 * `tendermint_consensus_proposal_timestamp_difference_count`.

-Each metric is also label with the key `is_timely`, which can have a value of `true` or `false`.
+Each metric is also labeled with the key `is_timely`, which can have a value of `true` or `false`.

 #### From the Prometheus Collector UI

 If you are running a Prometheus collector, navigate to the query web interface and select the 'Graph' tab.

 Issue a query for the following: